afiodorov/openrent/README.md

 # How it works

-`./get_properties.py` gets the list of candidate properties than parses each and notifies if the property is promising.
+`./get_properties.py` gets the list of candidate properties then parses each and notifies if the property is promising.

 Links to parsed properties are stored in `links.json` whilst data about each property